 Also, be well prepared for people trying to scam you.

 This can happen with taxi drivers trying to trick you into paying a fixed price from an airport to a city, even though they have a visible fare table.

 Before paying in bars and restaurants, always check the bill twice since the staff sometimes try to squeeze in a few extra euro by charging for something they did not eat or drink, or just by overcharging.

 - Weather - When in Barcelona, tourists can expect a Mediterranean climate, with hot, sunny and dry summers and mild, rainy winters.
-The coldest month is January with the average temperature of 9 °C and the hottest is of August with the average temperature of 24.5 °C.
+The coldest month is January with an average temperature of 9 °C and the hottest is of August with an average temperature of 24.5 °C.

 Barcelona Weather Averages (Temperatures)